hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 TODO: Introduce the GitHub repo for the notebooks and the interplay with the blog post
+TODO: Polish the intro below to better connect with the notebook

 Finally we have all the pieces to make our first complete learning image classifier!
 Given some image as a raw array of numbers, we have